velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.__project_name}}/README.md

   name of the directory that the dataset was imported into).

-To specify the particular revision of the dataset to retreive, use the `-r REVISION` option, where `REVISION` is a Git tag, branch, or commit SHA/hash.
+To specify the particular revision of the dataset to retreive, use the `--rev REVISION` option, where `REVISION` is a Git tag, branch, or commit SHA/hash.

 ```
-$ dvc update DATASET.dvc -r REVISION
+$ dvc update DATASET.dvc --rev REVISION
 ```

 -------------------------------------------------------------------------------